privacyguides/privacyguides.org/docs/notebooks.md

         - [:simple-linux: Linux](https://standardnotes.com)
         - [:octicons-globe-16: Web](https://app.standardnotes.com/)

 You still need to pay an [offline subscription](https://standardnotes.com/help/self-hosting/subscriptions) to be able to use premium features for self-hosting.
-The payement is done by paying monthly or yearly.
-The prices are really different, monthly is 5.85$/month (meaning 70.2$/year) and yearly is 3.25$/month (meaning 39$/year).

 ### Cryptee